leilayesufu/cloud_resume_challenge_aws/README.md

 ![users (1)](https://github.com/leilayesufu/cloud_resume_challenge_aws/assets/78659709/fa15f90d-d268-416d-b85a-4739dc01a15f)

 **Setup Instructions**:

 To use IAC to provision infrastructure for the Lambda function and the dynamoDB table was achieved with Terraform using the Terraform documentation, to initialize a terraform repository, Navigate to the directory containing your terraform files and run the **terraform init** command.
 This initializes the repository and installs the needed plugins.
-Then run **terraform plan** which shows you the execution plan and what the serices to be added to AWS.
+Then run **terraform plan** which shows you the execution plan and what services to be added to AWS.
 Run **terraform apply** to execute the plan.

 **Services Used**:
 - S3